algorandfoundation/docs/docs/get-details/ethereum_to_algorand.md

 Algorand does not have nonces.
 Instead, two identical transactions cannot be committed to the blockchain.
 In addition, transactions have a validity window and optional leases.
 The [validity window (aka first/last valid rounds)](../transactions/#setting-first-and-last-valid) specifies between which round a transaction can be committed to the blockchain.

 If the same transaction needs to be executed twice, some field needs to be changed.
-One option is to add a random note field or to change slightlyk the validity window.
+One option is to add a random note field or to slightly change the validity window.

-[Leases](https://developer.algorand.org/articles/leased-transactions-securing-advanced-smart-contract-design) provide more fine-grained ways of preventing duplicated transactions from happening and are mostly used in conjunction to [smart signatures](../dapps/smart-contracts/smartsigs/) in very advanced scenarios.
+[Leases](https://developer.algorand.org/articles/leased-transactions-securing-advanced-smart-contract-design) provide more fine-grained ways of preventing duplicated transactions from happening and are mostly used in conjunction with [smart signatures](../dapps/smart-contracts/smartsigs/) in very advanced scenarios.

-Most dApps developers are unlikely to need to use leases and smart signatures.
+Most dApp developers are unlikely to need to use leases and smart signatures.

 ## Re-Entrancy

 Algorand is not susceptible to most re-entrancy attacks for multiple reasons:

-1. Application calls and transfer transactions are different.
+1. Application calls and payment/asset transfer transactions are different.
 When an application transfers tokens to another application account or to a user account, it does not trigger any code execution.
 2. An application cannot make (directly or indirectly) an application call to itself.

 # Design Patterns